aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

     roslaunch cloudwatch_simulation [command] follow_route:=false dynamic_route:=true
     ```

+For navigation, you can generate a map with map generation plugin.
+See [this](#generate-occupancy-map-via-map-generation-plugin) for instructions.

 ![CloudWatchMetrics01.png](docs/images/BookstoreRVizPlan01.png)

 ### Run with a AWS Robomaker WorldForge world

-Pre-requisite: Generate a map for your worldforge exported world following these [instructions](#generate-map-for-your-world).
+Pre-requisite: Generate a map for your worldforge exported world following these [instructions](#generate-map-for-a-worldforge-world-with-default-config).

 Move the generated map file to cloudwatch_simulation package,
 ```bash